CARE Moments

 The Future of Working Motherhood Report, Executive Moms

 The result was not discrimination by design.
 It was a leadership vacuum — and nature filled it with the default: silence, assumption, and drift.
+The consequences played out just the same.

 Silence